Jason Castro (singer): Personal life

+Castro and Mayhall were married on January 2, 2010, in his hometown and now reside in Dallas.
+The couple has five children.

 Charity

 When a former Castro fansite erroneously claimed that Castro's charity was GLOW Ministries, the organization based in Zeeland, Michigan received a lot of donations and attention to their cause.

 Castro's father, Rene Castro, had been instrumental in starting a soccer ministry at Lake Pointe Church to reach out to the community.
 Jason played soccer in high school and has been to Russia three times with Higher Goal Soccer Ministry.

 On December 13, 2008, Castro performed alongside Patti LaBelle for a Christmas concert in Garland, Texas, benefiting the Best Education Foundation, an organization that supports the city's school district.
 He also auctioned himself off for charity courtesy of the Grammy Foundation and MusiCares.